Networked Lighting Control System Technical Requirements Version 5 (NLC5)

 Scope of Technical Requirements

-These are requirements for Interior and Exterior Networked Lighting Control (NLC) systems associated with commercial and industrial buildings, roadways, and exterior environments.
-NLC systems are defined for the purposes of these requirements as the combination of sensors, network interfaces, and controllers that effect lighting changes to luminaires, but does not include the luminaires themselves.
-Any luminaire-specific control requirements are addressed separately by the DLC’s Solid-State Lighting Technical Requirements and Qualified Products List.
+These are requirements for interior and exterior networked lighting control (NLC) systems associated with commercial and industrial buildings, roadways, and exterior environments.
+Note that while the DLC accepts exterior NLC systems, these systems are not addressed comprehensively at present.
+NLC systems are defined for the purposes of these requirements as the combination of sensors, network interfaces, and controllers that effect lighting changes in luminaires, retrofit kits or lamps.
+Luminaires, retrofit kits and lamps are qualified separately by the DLC’s Solid-State Lighting Technical Requirements and Qualified Products List.

 Definition of “Required” vs. “Reported” Capabilities

 The Technical Requirements are built on “Required” and “Reported” system capabilities.